gregwell/university-notes/README.md

 # university-notes
 Open-sourcing university notes experiment.
-The old-school-style handcrafted notes and a few more modern written in markdown (which can be even improved by community pull requests!)
+The old-school-style handcrafted notes and a few modern written in Markdown (which can be corrected or even further developed by community with pull requests!)